 Read more on Vietnam Ancient Cities

 The area around Hanoi has been chosen as the cultural, economic, and social center of the whole country several times throughout history.
-It used to be a citadel of previous dynasties and has recently chosen to be the country’s capital since 1945.
+It used to be a citadel of previous dynasties and has recently been chosen to be the country’s capital since 1945.
 Minh Mang was the one who gives the name Hanoi to this place (which means “inside the river”, implying the location of the capital).

 Ngoc Son Temple